ara3d/ara3d/README.md

 The code is written in a simple and straightforward manner, and should serve mostly as its own documentation.
 Most functions are implemented as extension methods to improve discoverability.

-We encourage you to take a [quick read through it](https://github.com/ara3d/ara3d/tree/main/src/Ara3D.Utils) and see if it could be useful for you!

 ## Using

 Some of the code in this repository is available as [NuGet packages](https://www.nuget.org/profiles/Ara3D).